TerraformersMC/Biolith/README.md

 * Override vanilla surfaces using custom surface builders.

 Biolith 0.0.z releases are known to be compatible with Fabric and Quilt Minecraft 1.19.4, and TerraBlender.
-Biolith 1.0.z releases are known to be compatible with Fabric and Quilt Minecraft 1.20 (snapshots).
+Biolith 1.0.z releases are known to be compatible with Fabric and Quilt Minecraft 1.20.

 ## Releases via Maven